m1ndgames/m1ndw0rld/README.md

   1) Instances → New Instance → Import from ZIP.
   2) Select the modpack ZIP and follow the prompts.

+## Public server
+- Address: m1nd.io
+- The server is pre-configured in the client.
+Open Multiplayer and you'll find it listed.

 ## Included mods
 The full, up‑to‑date list of included mods (with links to each project) is maintained here:
 - modpack/modlist.html